UB2002/NodeJS-CRUD/README.md

     npm run dev
 ## EndPoints
  1.**CRUD-operations**
- -GET /employees: Get all employees.
+  -**GET /employees: Get all employees.
  -GET /employees/:id: Get an employee by ID.
  -POST /employees: Create a new employee.
  -PUT /employees/:id: Update an employee by ID.